 - Be the only home you will own

 - Be purchased with a mortgage

-You have up to the 30th November 2019 to open a Help To Buy ISA, and you will be able to save for your home in it for 10 years until 30 November 2029.
+The deadline to open a Help To Buy ISA was 30th November 2019, and you will be able to save for your home in it for 10 years until 30 November 2029.
 In order to get the bonus, you need to use it for a deposit by 1st December 2030, so if you have any plans of purchasing your own home in the next few years, don’t hesitate and open an account before it’s too late!